Rohan2002/Operating-System/README.md

 ## Author
-Rohan Deshpande, and also thanks to my friend [Alex Miralles](https://github.com/AlexMC1997) for being my mentor in this course and projects.
+Rohan, and also thanks to my friend [Alex Miralles](https://github.com/AlexMC1997) for being my mentor in this course and projects.